On the complexity of $\mathbb H$-coloring for special oriented trees: Discussion

 \section{Discussion}

 We believe that given the evidence, it is reasonable to conjecture that our result generalizes to all oriented trees.
+(A natural first step would be to confirm this conjecture for all triads.)
 Moreover, we hope that the techniques developed in this paper will be useful in pursuit of the proof.

 \begin{conjecture} For every oriented tree $\mathbb H$, either $\alg\mathbb H$ is not Taylor or it is $\mathrm{SD}(\wedge)$.
 In particular, if $\mathbb H$ is a core, then $\mathbb H$ has bounded width or $\mathrm{CSP}(\mathbb H)$ is \textbf{NP}-complete. \end{conjecture}